xcart/xcart-docs/_pages/kb_en/import-export/csv_format_by_x-cart_data_type/index.md

 published: true
 order: 120
 ---
 There are several types of data that you can import into your X-Cart store via CSV files.
 Each type of data requires a specific type of CSV file with a proper file format.

-To ensure that X-Cart recognizes the data you import via each specific field in a CSV file, we have set notices for CSV fields; they can help you to define the CSV values for import correctly.
+To ensure that X-Cart recognizes the data you import via each specific field in a CSV file, we prepared notices for CSV fields; they can help you to define the CSV values for import correctly.

 _In this section:_